dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

     ![](../../assets/images/cdw/cdwfs5.png)

-5. Load the data from the external `tmp` table into this newly created ORC-based table.
+5. Insert the data from the external `tmp` table into this newly created ORC-based table.
 Take note of the speed to execute this task completely.

     ![](../../assets/images/cdw/cdwfs6.png)